throwaway8430948/Shock-Over-Ethernet/README.md

 Before getting started, ensure you have:

 - Dr. Trainer shock collar, which can be found on Amazon.
 Make sure it is the model that supports app control and shock functionality.
+(Referral link, no extra cost: https://amzn.to/44j73bq)
 - An Android device running Android 4.0 or greater that has a stable internet connection.
 - A spare Windows machine capable of running Python 11, preferably Windows 10/11, with a stable internet connection.